-4. STATISTICS FOR CONTRACTS ENTERED INTO BETWEEN JANUARY 1 AND DECEMBER 31, 2020
+4. STATISTICS FOR CONTRACTS ENTERED INTO BETWEEN JANUARY 1 AND DECEMBER 31, 2022

-The Town may enter into agreements by three main solicitation methods: by mutual agreement, awarding the contract through a call for tenders by invitation or awarding the contract through a public call for tenders.
+The Town may enter into agreements in the following main modes of solicitation: by mutual agreement, awarding the contract through a call for tenders by invitation or awarding the contract through a public call for tenders.